 Mini dens

-If you've had enough of building full-size dens (is that even possible?!), why not try making some for toys.
-If it's raining too much to play outside, you can always 'cheat' with lolly sticks.
+If you've had enough of building full-size dens (if that's that even possible!), why not try making some for toys?

 Twisted crowns

-Thin green sticks such as willow or jasmine (pictured) can be twisted into a circle; decorated with flowers they make a gorgeous little crown for all those princes and princesses out there.
+Thin green sticks such as willow or jasmine (pictured) can be twisted into a circle; decorated with flowers they make a gorgeous little crown for all those prince and princesses out there.

 Transient art